 Stage 8 is a strange one.
 How could you possibly feel relieved after everything you’ve been through?
 But it’s true.
 As horrid an experience as it was, teachers soon begin to realise how toxic the school was.
 They start to feel relieved they don’t work there anymore.
 They start to worry for staff still there and keep in touch with them all the time.
 They start to advise other teachers to get out before they are forced out.
 You start to get a little perspective on the whole matter.

-You begin to realise that you were bullied, or forced out, or your anxiety was a serious issue and you had to come to terms with it (and that’s ok).
+You begin to realise that you were bullied, or forced out, or your anxiety was a serious issue that you had to come to terms with (and that’s ok).
 You start to feel better.
 Honestly, you do.
 You feel relieved.
 But…

 Stage 9: Anger